Rahulk990/Sort-It-Up/README.md

 # Sorting_Algorithms_Visualizer
 A website that helps in visualizing the sorting algorithms as they sort an random array of intergers.
-Check [Wiki Page](https://en.wikipedia.org/wiki/Sorting_algorithm) for more information about each algorithm.
+The Website is currently hosted [here](https://sort-it-up.netlify.app/).
 Support this project by leaving a :star:

 ## _Algorithms Used (Currently)_
+Check [Wiki Page](https://en.wikipedia.org/wiki/Sorting_algorithm) for more information about each algorithm.
 - Bubble Sort
 - Selection Sort
 - Insertion Sort